soran-ghaderi/torchebm/docs/guides/loss_functions.md

 - **Denoising Score Matching**: More stable than standard score matching, good for high dimensions
 - **NCE**: Works well with complex distributions where sampling is difficult

-## Loss Function Implementation Details
+## BaseLoss Function Implementation Details

 Each loss function in TorchEBM follows a standard pattern: